DeanNunis1/Crypto-Token-Checker/README.md

 ## Contributions

-We appreciate all contributions.
+I appreciate all contributions.
 If you're interested in contributing, please follow these steps:

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)